-UNESCO is the lead UN agency for Education for Sustainable Development (ESD) and is responsible for the overall management, coordination and implementation of the Global Action Programme (GAP) on ESD.
+UNESCO is the United Nations leading agency for Education for Sustainable Development (ESD) and is responsible for the overall management, coordination, implementation and monitoring of ESD for 2030, the current global framework for ESD.

 ESD for 2030 scales up the progress of the United Nations Decade of Education for Sustainable Development (2005-2014) and the Global Action Programme (GAP) on ESD, which ran from 2015 to 2019.

 UNESCO’s work on ESD focuses on five priority action areas.
 Find out more about each: